iamshubhp/Resume-Review/README.md

 For Railway deployment:
 1. Create a Procfile with: `web: streamlit run app.py`
-2. Set up your GOOGLE_API_KEY in Railway's environment variables
+2. Set up your OPENAI_API_KEY in Railway's environment variables
 3. Deploy from your GitHub repository

 ## Future Enhancements